 The Go Code Colorado data team would like to tell you about quality public data.
-On this page, you’ll find information about how public data is different from private data, the key factors of quality data and standards for file naming.
+On this page, you’ll find information about how public data is different from private data and slightly different from open data, and also the key factors of quality data and standards for file naming.

 There is a lot of variety in the way that different government agencies manage their data.
 State to state, city to city there are differences, and within states there are a wide variety of organizational structures.
-That being said, there are some indicators that we can look to as citizens that give us a clue about how data is collected about us.
-Think about where you go when you need to renew your driver’s license versus where you pay your property taxes.
-The graphic below shows examples to help you see the pattern.
 In some cases, the state will aggregate some of the local data to produce a data product designed to measure patterns across the municipal jurisdictions that collect the data.
 Quite often for these aggregate datasets, the data at the local level retains a greater level of detail.
+To determine if a dataset is managed at a state or local level, think about yourself as a citizen to find clues about how data is collected about us.
+Where you go when you need to renew your driver’s license versus where you pay your property taxes, is an easy example.

 There are three key factors to quality data